leopf/rxxxt/docs/component.md

 They can be created in two ways:

 - `add_job` - creates a task from a coroutine that must be run until finished
-- `add_worker` - creates a task from a couroutine that runs in the background until the component is destroyed.
+- `add_worker` - creates a task from a coroutine that runs in the background until the component is destroyed.
 Can be cancelled at any time.

 ## Lifecycle